Jitsi: Jitsi Desktop

-Reception and Usage
+Reception and usage

-In an April 2020 test of video conferencing services, US product review owned by the New York Times Wirecutter recommended Jitsi Meet as one of its two picks (after the more feature-rich Cisco Webex which it found preferable for large groups and enterprises), stating that Jitsi was "easy to use and reliable" and that "in our testing, the video quality and audio quality were both great — noticeably sharper and crisper than on Zoom or Webex".
+In an April 2020 test of video conferencing services, a US product review by the New York Times Wirecutter recommended Jitsi Meet as one of its two picks (after the more feature-rich Cisco Webex, which it found preferable for large groups and enterprises), stating that Jitsi was "easy to use and reliable" and that "in our testing, the video quality and audio quality were both greatnoticeably sharper and crisper than on Zoom or Webex".

 During the COVID-19 pandemic in April 2020, 8x8 reported 10.4 million active users globally per month.

-Several organizations and universities have set up their own Jitsi based video conferencing services, among them fairkom with fairmeeting, hosted on a scalable kubernetes cluster in the EU or Goethe University Frankfurt.
+Several organizations and universities have set up their own Jitsi-based videoconferencing services, among them fairkom, with fairmeeting, hosted on a scalable kubernetes cluster in the EU, and Goethe University Frankfurt.

-The non-profit-organization Digitalcourage discourages in 2023 the usage of the free meet.jit.si service, as it is not free of tracking, requires authentication at either Google, GitHub, or Facebook and is hosted at AWS which is not considered GDPR-compliant.
+As of 2023 the non-profit organization Digitalcourage discourages the use of the free meet.jit.si service, as it is not free of tracking, requires authentication at Google, GitHub, or Facebook and is hosted at AWS, which is not generally GDPR-compliant.